Peter Pan (play and novel): United States

 Great Ormond Street Hospital (GOSH) claims that U.S. legislation effective in 1978 and again in 1998, which extended the copyright of the play script published in 1928, gave them copyright over "Peter Pan" in general until the end of 2023, although GOSH acknowledges that the copyright of the novel version, published in 1911, had expired in the United States.
 The original play Peter Pan; or, The Boy Who Wouldn't Grow Up entered the public domain in the United States in 2024.

 Previously, GOSH's claim of U.S. copyright had been contested by various parties.
 J. E. Somma sued GOSH to permit the U.S. publication of her sequel After the Rain, A New Adventure for Peter Pan.
 GOSH and Somma settled out of court in March 2004, issuing a joint statement in which GOSH stated the work is a valuable contribution to the field of children's literature.
 Somma characterised her novel – which she had argued was a critique of the original work, rather than a derivative of it – as fair use of the hospital's U.S. copyright.
 However, the suit was settled under terms of absolute secrecy, and did not set any legal precedent.

 Disney was a long-time licensee to the animation rights, and cooperated with the hospital when its copyright claim was clear, but in 2004 Disney published Dave Barry's and Ridley Pearson's Peter and the Starcatchers in the U.S., the first of several sequels, without permission and without making royalty payments.
 In 2006, Top Shelf Productions published Lost Girls, a sexually explicit graphic novel featuring Wendy Darling, in the U.S., also without permission or royalties.

 Other jurisdictions

-The original versions of the play and novel are in the public domain in most of the world—see the Wikipedia list of countries' copyright lengths—including all countries where the term of copyright is years (or less) after the death of the creators.
+The original versions of the play and novel are in the public domain in most of the world—see the Wikipedia list of countries' copyright length the term of copyright is years (or less) after the death of the creators.